Korea Occupational Safety and Health Agency: The office organization and staff of KOSHA

-Likewise, KOSHA has changed a lot with respect to office and staff organization to adapt to the new environment that the entire world entered into the age of unlimited competition represented as the age of information and globalization.
+Likewise, KOSHA has been required to change with respect to office and staff organization to adapt to the new environment that the world entered into as the age of information and globalization.

 Basic businesses

 From the beginning, KOSHA played a significant role preventing occupational hazards, accidents, and diseases from worksites.
 Speaking of the businesses, first we cannot help but talk about the development and spread of prevention technologies, support to educate workers visiting worksites, as well as, analysis and inspection of facilities that are likely to bring the danger or harmfulness, since KOSHA was released.

 KOSHA focused on activities such as safety diagnoses, guiding new technologies, and education for workers concerned with safety and health that workers and workplaces were asking for in the beginning.
 It took two years for KOSHA to develop and spread the systematic ways such as visiting worksites and analyzing causes or doing epidemiology research to find the cause of industrial accidents.

 It was in 1995 that KOSHA was absorbed in trying to reduce the rate of occupational accidents because the campaign for safety culture at workplaces was widespread all over the country.
 Therefore, KOSHA started to take an action that put aside the some amount of money to prevent those accidents in small and medium businesses that were blamed for occupying the 73.5% of total occupational disasters.
 Also, the rate of industrial accidents was plunged under 1% that is the sign of getting into the developed country.